-Do Do NOT

-Hint: You will need to cut the large piece of cauliflower into smaller "pea-sized" pieces of cauliflower for your experiment.

-Plan your experiment:

-1. Explain how you will set up a controlled experiment to test your hypothesis.

-2. Predict what results you would expect from your experiment if your hypothesis was correct.
+Do NOT Student answers w ill vary.
+Student answers will vary. eed to cut the large piece of cauliflower into zed" pieces of cauliflower for your experiment.
+Plan your experiment: 1.
+Explain how you will set up a controlled exp eriment to test your hypothesis.
+Student answers will var Student answers will vary.
+Check to be sure they have a control for their experiment.
+2. Predict what results you we ould expect from your experiment if your hypothesis was correct. • y.
+Students sho uld predict that the plant part(s) that they